-It is sometimes legal to move firewood, but it is always a bad idea to move uncertified firewood, because of the risk of carrying insect pests and tree diseases to new areas.
+It is sometimes legal to move firewood, but it is always a bad idea to move uncertified firewood, because of the risk of carrying insect pests and diseases to new areas.

-It is illegal to move uncertified firewood from a county that has been quarantined for gypsy moth to a non-quarantine county – even if you are taking it to property that you own.
-On this map, you cannot move uncertified firewood from red counties to the white counties.
-Gypsy moth quarantine map
+It is illegal to move uncertified firewood from a county that has been quarantined for spongy moth to a non-quarantine county – even if you are taking it to property that you own.
+On this map, you cannot move uncertified firewood from red counties to the white counties; Sypsy moth quarantine map

 If you are camping in state or federal lands, there are restrictions on bringing uncertified firewood with you.

 City, town or county campgrounds may have local restrictions.
 Check with the campground manager before taking firewood to these sites.
-Remember, even if there are no local restrictions, you cannot bring firewood from home if you live in a gypsy moth quarantine county and are camping in a non-quarantine county.
-See map above.
+Remember, even if there are no local restrictions, you cannot bring firewood from home if you live in a spongy moth quarantine county and are camping in a non-quarantine county.

 Private campgrounds may have their own restrictions.
 Check before traveling.